appvoid/graphite/README.md

 ### Class db
 #### Description
 The db class provides a minimal subscription-based localStorage database.
 It allows easy data storage and automatic synchronization with UI components when data changes.
+Think of it as simple replacement for React auto-updating, perfect for prototypes or small-medium sized apps.

 #### Properties
 - subscriptions: An object that stores data change subscribers.